singhsidhukuldeep/singhsidhukuldeep.github.io/docs/index.md

 ## Introduction

-This is a completely open-source project for maintaining curated list of interview questions and answers for people preparing for such interviews.
+This is a completely open-source platform for maintaining curated list of interview questions and answers for people looking and preparing for data science opportunities.

-You can also find other materials like tutorials, online materials, etc on the platform.
+Not only this, this platform will also serve as one point destination for all your needs like tutorials, online materials, etc.

-**This is maintained by you!** You can answer/ improve existing questions or you can send new questions that you faced during interviews.
+**This platform is maintained by you!** 🤗 You can help us by answering/ improving existing questions as well as by sharing any new questions that you faced during your interviews.

-## Contribute to the project
+## Contribute to the platform

-Any contribution is deeply appreciated. 🙏
+Contribution in any form will be deeply appreciated. 🙏

-### Add a question
+### Add questions

-❓ Add your question [here](https://github.com/singhsidhukuldeep/data-science-interview-prep/issues).
-Add a detailed description of your question so that any person with enough subject knowledge is able to understand your question and frame the answer.
+❓ Add your questions [here](https://github.com/singhsidhukuldeep/data-science-interview-prep/issues).
+Please ensure to provide a detailed description to allow your fellow contributors to understand your question and answer them to your satisfaction.

-As of now, you cannot directly add a question via a pull request.
-This is to maintain the quality of the content.
+🤝 Please note that as of now, you cannot directly add a question via a pull request.
+This will help us to maintain the **quality** of the content **for you**.

 ### Add answers/topics

 📝 These are the answers/topics that need your help at the moment

 * [x] Add documentation for the project
-* [ ] Python common DSA question
+* [ ] Add python common DSA interview questions
 * [ ] Add Major ML topics
 * [ ] Add Pandas questions
 * [ ] Add NumPy questions